What is an Expatriate?

 Culture shock and adaptations

-Depending on the country and new culture, settling in can be quite difficult and it is not uncommon for expats to feel like aliens.
+Depending on the country and new culture, settling in can be quite difficult.
+Moreover it is not uncommon for expats to feel like aliens.
 This can lead to frustrations, isolation and even depressions.
 It is a challenging process with which I can help you.